 - Let sweet potatoes and bananas stand at room temperature until cool enough to handle.

 - Using a food processor or hand held immersion blender, puree sweet potatoes, peeled bananas, maple syrup, and pumpkin pie spice.
-If the mixture is too thick, add the milk or milk alternative.
+Stir in milk or milk alternative to ensure the mixture is not too thick or dry.
 Season with salt to taste.
 Transfer to a 1.5-2 quart casserole dish.
 Using a spatula, spread to fill dish and ensure a smooth top.

 - In a medium bowl, combine oil, maple syrup, and pumpkin pie spice.
 Add oats and pecan pieces.
 Stir to combine.
 Sprinkle evenly on sweet potato mixture.